 - flatmate or family member.

-Domestic violence is never your fault.
-If you are a victim of family violence or in a relationship that makes you fearful about your own or anyone else's safety, seek help as soon as possible.
+If you are a victim of family violence or in a relationship that makes you scared about your own or anyone else's safety, seek help as soon as possible.
 You have the right to be safe.

 - If you are in immediate danger, call the Police on 111.
 They will respond straight away.